snolan419/eschscholzia-flowers/README.md

 **plant:** string; an identification code used to specify an individual plant across different data files.
 40 plants are sampled in a typical week, so in most cases a code designation is assigned between #1 - #40.
 Plants #1 - #20 represent the flower count sample, these code designations are fixed to the same individuals each week.
 Plants #21 - #40 represent the petal collection samples, these code designations are reassigned to a random sample of plants each week.
 The code designations match with the sample ID in the porometer dataset, and they will be used to append these data frames together at a future point.
 Less then 40 plants were sampled in weeks 1 through 3, therefore the code designations are irregular in these cases.

 **p_freshMass:** integer; petal fresh mass in milligrams (mg).
-This is the mass of the flower petal collected from a given plant measured in the lab upon return from the field site.
+This is the mass of the flower petal measured in the lab upon return from the field site.
 Petals were stored in plastic ziplock bags alongside a damp paper towel and transported in an icebox before measurement.

 **p_surfaceArea:** integar; petal surface area in centimeters (cm).
 Petals were scanned in a photocopy machine and measured with ImageJ.